-Paid social that generates demand, not just impressions.
+Paid social that brings in customers, not just clicks.

 Meta, TikTok, and Reddit.
-Paid social is where you create the demand that paid search eventually captures.
-It rewards creative that earns attention, accounts that are built for the way the algorithm actually works, and reporting that cuts through platform-flattering metrics.
+Paid social is where you create demand.
+The new customers searching for you next month start by seeing your ads today.
+It rewards creative that earns attention, accounts built for how the algorithms actually work, and honest reporting that cuts through the metrics platforms use to flatter themselves.

 - Meta